2025 Balkh earthquake: Earthquake

-The earthquake had a moment magnitude of 6.3, according to the United States Geological Survey (USGS), while Uzbekistan's Ministry of Emergency Situations reported a magnitude of 6.8.
+The earthquake had a moment magnitude of 6.2, according to the United States Geological Survey (USGS), while Uzbekistan's Ministry of Emergency Situations reported a magnitude of 6.8.
 Its epicenter was located in Nahri Shahi District, Balkh Province, near the border with Samangan Province, with a hypocenter 28 km beneath the surface.
 It had a maximum Modified Mercalli intensity of VII (Very strong).
 According to the USGS' Prompt Assessment of Global Earthquakes for Response service, approximately 80,000 people were within the zone of intensity VII, and 1.49 million people were exposed to VI (Strong) shaking.
 The MMI of the earthquake was estimated to have reached VII in Kholm, VI in Mazar-i-Sharif and Balkh, and V (Moderate) in Termez, Uzbekistan, the districts of Nosiri Khusrav and Shahritus in Tajikistan, and Köýtendag District, Turkmenistan.
 Tremors were also felt in Mashhad, Iran, Islamabad, Pakistan, and areas along the India–Pakistan border.
 The shaking was estimated to have lasted for around 20 seconds.

 Impact

 The earthquake resulted in at least 31 fatalities, 1,172 injuries, 305 homes destroyed and 1,004 others damaged.
 There were 12 deaths and 616 injuries in Balkh Province while 11 died and 329 were injured in Samangan Province.
 In Balkh Province, all districts reported structural damage.
 Four fatalities and many injuries were reported in Sholgara District.
 In Mazar-i-Sharif, dozens of people were injured by mass panic, broken windows and collapsing walls, many of them seriously, and at least one house was badly damaged.
 In a nearby village, many homes and walls reportedly collapsed.
 The Mausoleum of Imam Ali and the Bagh-e Jehan Nama Palace in Baghlan were damaged.

 In Samangan Province, a landslide buried a section of Asian Highway 7 in Khulm District, killing 10 people and injuring 43 others.
 More than 200 houses in the district were destroyed while more than 1,000 others were damaged.
-One death also occurred each in Aybak and Hazrati Sultan District.
+One death also occurred in each of Aybak and Hazrati Sultan District.
 The laboratory of Samangan Provincial Hospital collapsed, destroying critical medical equipment.
 At least two other medical facilities were also damaged.
-Power lines connecting Afghanistan with Tajikistan and Uzbekistan were damaged, causing outages in nine provinces of Afghanistan including in Kabul.
+Power lines connecting Afghanistan with Tajikistan and Uzbekistan were damaged, causing outages in nine provinces of Afghanistan including Kabul.
 About 800 homes were partially destroyed in Badakhshan Province, with the worst damage occurring in the Chogani area.
 Over 500 homes were damaged or destroyed in other parts of the country.
 Some damage was reported in Faryab, Sar-e-Pol, Jowzjan and Baghlan Provinces.